marius-chirila/marius-chirila/README.md

-- 👋 Hi, I’m Marius, over 10y XP in IT.
-Currently a SF DevOps.
+- 👋 Hi, I’m Marius, over 12y XP in various IT functions.
+Currently a cloud engineer at Sky.
-- 👀 I’m interested in DevOps, Cloud Engineering, Linux, Coding
+- 👀 I’m interested in Public cloud Engineering and architecting, Linux, Coding
-- 🌱 I’m currently learning GCP, Azure, Linux, DevOps Tools, Python
+- 🌱 Always learning, but under the belt GCP, OS, K8s, CICD, Go experience
 - 📫 How to reach me : marius.chirila.91@gmail.com

 <!---